Padel Mexicano

 • When a match ends, the score is credited to each player individually.
 If a 24-point match finishes 10–14, players 1 and 2 get 10 points each and players 3 and 4 get 14 points each.

-How to organize a Mexicano tournament?
+How to organize a Padel Mexicano tournament?

 • The number of padel courts you need depends on the number of participants — plan for 4 players per court.